Job's tears: Morphology

 Job's tear is a monoecious grass which is broad-leaved, loose-growing, branched and robust.
 It can reach a height between 1.20 m to 1.80 m.
-Like all members of the genus Grasses, their inflorescences develop from a leaf sheath at the End of the stem and consist partly of hard, globular or oval, hollow, bead-like structures.
+Like all members of the genus, their inflorescences develop from a leaf sheath at the end of the stem and consist partly of hard, globular or oval, hollow, bead-like structures.

 Job's tear seeds differ in color, with the more soft-shelled seeds being light brown and the hard-shelled forms having a dark red pericarp.

 The hardened "shells" covering the seeds are technically the fruit-case or involucre (hardened bract), with the bract also referred to as "capsule-spathe" or "sheathing bract" by some past botanical works.

-These shells cover the bases of the flowers (inflorescences) which are male and female racemes/panicles; the male racemes project upright and consist of overlapping scale-like spikelets, with yellow stamens that pop out in-between, and there are one or two yarn-like female racemes drooping from the base.
+These shells cover the bases of the flowers (inflorescences) which are male and female racemes/panicles; the male racemes project upright and consist of overlapping scale-like spikelets, with yellow stamens that pop out in-between, and there are one or two yarn-like stigmas drooping from the base.

-Proteins and expression
+Proteins

-Job's tears - as with Coix in general - produces its own variety of α-zein prolamins.
+Job's tears – as with Coix in general – produces its own variety of α-zein prolamins.
 These prolamins have undergone unusually rapid evolutionary divergence from closely related grasses, by way of copy-number changes.

 History

-Job's tears is native to Southeast Asian countries, namely India, Burma, China, and Malaysia.
+Job's tears is native to Southeast Asian countries, namely India, Myanmar, China, and Malaysia.
 Residue on pottery from a Neolithic (late Yangshao Culture) site in north-central China shows that Job's tears, together with non-native barley and other plants were used to brew beer as early as ca. 3000 BC.

 Job's tears were already introduced to Japan (and probably cultivated alongside rice) in the Early Jōmon Period, corroborated by finds in Western Japan (Chūgoku region), e.g., from studies of phytoliths in the Asanebana Shell Midden (朝寝鼻貝塚) (ca. 4000 BC) in Okayama Prefecture.
 And further east in Japan, the plant has been found at the Toro site, Shizuoka Prefecture dating to the Yayoi Period.

 Remains of Job's tears have been found in archaeological sites in northeastern India, dating to around 1000 BC.
 It was introduced to the subtropical area in India from the east Himalayan belt.
 A number of scholars support the view it has been in cultivation in India in the 2000–1000 BC period.
 The wild varieties have hard-coated seeds.
 Job's tear was one of the earliest domesticated crops.
 Domestication makes the seed coat become softer and easier to cook.

 In China, the current cultivation of Job's tears mainly occurs in Fujian, Jiangsu, Hebei, and Liaoning provinces.
 The cultivation of Job's tears spreads out to temperate areas in North and Northeast China.
 The shelled grains exported from China were erroneously declared through customs as "pearl barley", and "Chinese pearl barley" remains an alternate common name so that the grains are sold under such label in Asian supermarkets, even though C. lacryma-jobi is not closely related to barley (Hordeum vulgare).